dave2walsh/weather_forecasts/README.md

 * Retrieves forecast data for a given address, which includes the current temperature,

-# Things that need improvement if time allowed
+# Things that need improvement

 * Do not allow a current temperature to be saved for one_day forecasts